finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplianceApi.md

 <a name="runcompliance"></a>
 # **RunCompliance**
-> ComplianceRunInfo RunCompliance (bool isPreTrade, string recipeIdScope, string recipeIdCode = null, bool? byTaxlots = null)
+> ComplianceRunInfoV2 RunCompliance (string runScope, string ruleScope, bool isPreTrade, string recipeIdScope, string recipeIdCode)

-[EXPERIMENTAL] RunCompliance: Kick off the compliance check process
+[EARLY ACCESS] RunCompliance: Run a compliance check.

-Use this endpoint to fetch the start a compliance run, based on a pre-set mapping file.
+Use this endpoint to run a compliance check using rules from a specific scope.

 ### Example
 ```csharp